How To Plan A Marketing Calendar That Actually Works

 - Choose themes to flesh out your marketing calendar.
 You may want to plan a month ahead, a quarter, or the entire year.
 It’s whatever works for you.
 Personally, I’d choose weekly themes to repeat over the course of months to have tangible data as evidence to plan more content around a theme or less.
 This way, you’d avoid planning lots of content around a theme for an entire month without knowing if that theme is a dud.

 - Plan those themes on your marketing calendar for your entire team to see.
-Remember, themes aren’t content, but direct the content that will be created.
+Remember, themes aren’t content; themes direct the content your team will create.

-Marcus Sheridan has a simple solution to help you plan your marketing calendar based on projects that will have the biggest impact on your business.
+Marcus Sheridan from The Sales Lion has a simple solution to help you plan your marketing calendar based on projects that will have the biggest impact on your business.
 He addresses prioritizing your marketing calendar very simply:

 The team at The Sales Lion even have a simple algorithm they use to prioritize their projects that you can use, too: